Patricia McMorrow | 02.14.20

 So many lives have been touched by the love and commitment of caregivers.
-In honor of the annual National Caregiver Appreciation Month, we wanted to show our gratitude for those who provide care.
+How can we begin to thank them?

+Thanking care providers with words is one lovely way to show your gratitude.
 We asked our community to acknowledge caregivers for all their support and love.
 Here are a few of their thoughtful caregiver thank you notes:

 “Thank you to our special caregiver, Amanda Tingle Taylor for the outstanding care she gives to our son Daniel Pierpont Taylor and their two daughters.”

-Jane D. Taylor
+Jane D. T.

 “As a caregiver, I have been blessed by many clients.
 One time, I was going through a rough time at home, while I didn’t talk about it at work, one of my clients, who had a difficult time speaking, would stop me in the hall way, and say, “I’m praying for you.”